FidelusAleksander/ghcertified/content/questions/foundations/question-016.md

 ---
 archetype: "questions"
 title: "Question 016"
-question: "What are some actions You can do in regards to Repository Templates?
+question: "What are some actions you can do in regards to Repository Templates?
 (Choose two.)"
 draft: false
 ---